 Also included is Dodge's Super Track Pak, which includes a high-performance-steering gear, upgrade brake linings, monotube-shock absorbers, beefier Goodyear Eagle F1 Super Car three-season tires and a three-mode ESC with "full off" mode.
 All-season tires can be had for no additional cost.

-The R/T and R/T Trims can also be spec'd with a Rallye Redline package (similar to the V6 trim level) that brings 20-inch black-finish wheels and a Redline Red/Graphite stripe on both sides of the car.
+The R/T and R/T Trims can also be spec'd with a Rallye Redline package (similar to the V6 trim level) that brings 20-inch black-finish wheels with a red accent trim ring along with and a Redline Red/Graphite stripe on both sides of the car.

 All Challenger models come standard with dual front, side and side curtain airbags in addition to traction and stability control systems.